Why Are We in Vietnam?: Characters

 Randy D.J.
 Jethroe—The narrator and protagonist of the novel, he recalls the trip to Alaska while at a dinner for him in Dallas, Texas, the night before he is shipped off to Vietnam.

 Tex Hyde—D.J.'s best friend, who represents the conservative Texan.
 He and D.J. are hyper-masculine, crude and unrefined together, but the story shows the depths of their friendship.

 Rusty Jethroe—Rusty's father and an executive of a cigarette filter company.
 He organizes the hunting trip in order to ensure his dominance among other men.
-He is "the cream of corporation corporateness" and the embodiment of all that has led America into the Vietnam War.
+He is "the cream of corporation corporateness" and the embodiment of all that has led the United States into the Vietnam War.

 M.A.
 Pete and M.A.
 Bill—"Medium Assholes", or yes-men, as opposed to Rusty who is a "High-Grade Asshole".
 Rusty brings them along to help with the hunt and as witnesses to his masculine power.

 Big Luke Fellinka—The hunting expedition's guide, he has a lot of knowledge of Alaska's Brooks Range and dictates when and what they hunt.
 He is also a conformist and capitalist conservative.